-The Chase & Tyler Foundation recommended the use of audible carbon monoxide alarms that are certified to EN50291 (European standard) or UL2034 (US standard).
+The Chase and Tyler Foundation recommends the use of audible CO alarms that are certified to EN50291 (European standard) or UL2034 (US standard).
 Always follow the alarm manufacturer’s instructions on placement, testing and replacing the alarm.
-Note: Australia currently does not have a standard for carbon monoxide alarms.

 Where should a CO Alarm be installed?

-Every home with at least one fuel-burning appliance/heater, attached garage or fireplace should have a carbon monoxide alarm.
-If the home has only one carbon monoxide alarm, it should be installed in the main bedroom or outside of the sleeping area.
-Carbon Monoxide is slightly lighter than air, and distributes evenly throughout a room (dependent on air flow).
-This means a CO detector can be placed at any height on a wall or ceiling.
+Every home with at least one gas or fuel-burning appliance, attached garage should have a CO alarm.
+If the home has only one CO alarm, it should be installed in the main bedroom or outside of the sleeping area.
+CO is slightly lighter than air, and distributes evenly throughout a room (dependent on air flow).
+This means a CO alarm can be placed at any height on a wall or ceiling.

-- An alarm should be installed on every level of the home and in sleeping areas.
+- A CO alarm should be installed on every level of the home and in sleeping areas.

-- Place the alarm at least 15 feet away from fuel-burning appliances or near very humid areas such as bathrooms.
+- Place the CO alarm at least 15 feet away from gas or fuel-burning appliances or humid areas such as bathrooms.

-- Make sure nothing is covering or obstructing the unit.
+- Make sure nothing is covering or obstructing the CO alarm unit.

-- Do not place the unit in dead air spaces or next to a window or door.
+- Do not place the CO alarm unit in dead air spaces or next to a window or door.

-- Test the carbon monoxide alarm once a week by pressing the test/reset button.
+- Test the CO alarm once a week by pressing the test/reset button.

-- Every month, unplug the unit and vacuum with a soft brush attachment or wipe with a clean, dry cloth to remove accumulated dust.
+- Every month, unplug/pull apart the CO unit and vacuum with a soft brush attachment or wipe with a clean, dry cloth to remove accumulated dust.

-- It is important to refer to your user’s manual for specific installation requirements as to where to install your carbon monoxide detector.
+- It is important to refer to the manufactures user manual for specific installation requirements as to where to install your carbon monoxide detector.